 Your choice of grooming school couldn’t be more important for a stable and more profitable entry into the pet grooming industry.
 Education isn’t about instant gratification; it backs careers of several years and even decades.
 Think long-term.
-What will you earn in the next 10, 20 or more years.
-Some of our consultation clients with 20 years experience have earned $1,000,000 or more in gross wages in that time.
-Tuition for grooming school looks far more reasonable when you consider that a college education costs a great deal more than the most expensive grooming school.
+What will you earn in the next 10, 20, or more years?
+Some of our consultation clients with 20 years of experience have earned $1,000,000 or more in gross wages in that time.
+Tuition for grooming school looks far more reasonable when considering that a college education costs much more than the most expensive grooming school.
 Large numbers of college graduates earn less than skilled groomers.
 Reputable grooming schools are a great deal when you consider the long-term aspect of your career.

 Curricula vary like night and day.
 “Caveat emptor” is Latin for “Let the buyer beware.”
-That adage applies to the broad variety of educational opportunities in grooming.
+That adage applies to the wide variety of educational opportunities in grooming.
 Remember, grooming is a profession without vocational licensing in any U.S. state.
-Without adopted standards of education a great deal of latitude is given to school owners.
+Without adopted standards of education, a great deal of latitude is given to school owners.
 Expect significant differences in the education you will receive when comparing schools.
 We cannot emphasize this fact enough.
-All too often groomers with a few years experience come to realize just how little, or how much, they learned in the schools they attended.
+All too often, groomers with a few years of experience come to realize just how little, or how much, they learned in the schools they attended.
 “I thought all the schools were the same.”
 How many times have we heard that?

 State licensing of a grooming school is not governmental approval of programs.
 State licensing implies reasonable assurance that the school should provide an adequate education to new career seekers.

 Accreditation is not the same as state licensing.
-Accreditation status is voluntary, and usually required if a school is to offer financial aid backed by the government.
-The effort to acquire accreditation is significant, and as a result few grooming schools acquire it.
-Schools apply for accreditation with a 3rd party organization, not state government.
-At this point, remember that state licensing and accreditation are not the same and that far accreditation is major task to achieve.
+Accreditation status is voluntary and usually required if a school is to offer financial aid backed by the government.
+The effort to acquire accreditation is significant, and as a result, few grooming schools acquire it.
+Schools apply for accreditation with a 3rd party organization, not the state government.
+At this point, remember that state licensing and accreditation are not the same and that far accreditation is a major task to achieve.

 Most grooming schools are reputable.
-It’s their programs that vary most as well as the amount and quality of the hands-on training.
+It’s their programs that vary most, as well as the amount and quality of the hands-on training.
 These are the factors that should guide your choice.
-The most common mistake made by career seekers choosing a school is to simply make their choices based on proximity to homes.
-Based on our experience, location is the number one factor when career seekers choose a school, and then cost.
-The odds that the best curriculum to meet their educational goals just happens to be their neighborhood wouldn’t get anyone far gambling in Las Vegas.
+The most common mistake made by career seekers in choosing a school is to make their choices based on proximity to homes simply.
+Based on our experience, location is the number one factor when career seekers choose a school and then cost.
+The odds that the best curriculum to meet their educational goals just happen to be their neighborhood wouldn’t get anyone far gambling in Las Vegas.

-There is a directory of grooming schools here at this website.
-We do not give our endorsement to any one school and instead provide you with our school directory for informational purposes and convenience.
-Some school owners ask us not to list them because our huge popularity overwhelms them with interest and they can only accept a few students each year.
+There is a directory of grooming schools here on this website.
+We do not endorse any one school but provide you with our school directory for informational purposes and convenience.
+Some school owners ask us not to list them because our huge popularity overwhelms them with interest, and they can only accept a few students each year.

 Your next step is to contact schools that interest you and request their brochure (sometimes called a “catalog”).
-Once you’ve reviewed their materials try to narrow your candidates to two or three schools.
+Once you’ve reviewed their materials, narrow your candidates to two or three schools.
 Call them and schedule an interview and tour of their facilities.
-If you need housing ask for their assistance.
-Some have housing onsite and others have leads to reasonable or shared housing alternatives.
+If you need housing, ask for their assistance.
+Some have housing onsite, and others have led to reasonable or shared housing alternatives.

 Questions to Help You Interview Schools

 Is the institution “approved” or “licensed” as a vocational education institution?
-Schools outside U.S. may have an alternate form of approval or no approval may be required.
+Schools outside the U.S. may have an alternate form of approval, or no approval may be required.
 Inquire with the school if they are subject to governmental approval.
 A few U.S. states do not license vocational education institutions.